 Federal Deposit Insurance Corporation (FDIC)

-The Federal Insurance Corporation (FDIC) is an independent agency created by the Congress to maintain stability and public confidence in the nations's financial system by:
+The Federal Insurance Corporation (FDIC) is an independent agency created by Congress to maintain stability and public confidence in the nations's financial system by:

 - Insuring deposits,

 - Examining and supervising financial institutions for safety and soundness and consumer protection

 - Managing receiverships.

 The FDIC is a recognized leader in promoting sound public policies, addressing risks in the nation's financial system, and carrying out its insurance, supervisory, consumer protection, and receivership management responsibilities.
 For more information visit: www.fdic.gov